shivamhwp/shivamhwp/README.md

 Hi !
-My name is Shivam Sharma
+I'm Shivam Sharma
 =====================================================================================================================================

-Full Stack Web Developer
+Web Developer
 ----------------------------

-Hi there, I am Shivam Sharma.
-I have been coding for the last 1.5 years which I experimented with android development, cross-platform app development, and blockchain development. rn I am doing web development

 * ✉️  You can contact me at shivamdevelops@skiff.com.
-* 🤝  I'm open to collaborating on web dev.

 ### Skills